dreamcatcher-tech/network/Inbox/2024-06-07 2140 helpdocs with disputes.md

 Make a negotiation tool that lets people agree on little pieces and priorities together before voting.

 Be able to put in messages from other people

+Bots should have reference to material that it provided as answers.
+Ultimately there should be a reference document that the bot provides its answers from.